ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 * Use struct if you only need to contain data without methods, otherwise use a class.
 * Prefer RAII with simple constructors.
 * Use constructor member initializer lists.
-* Avoid unnecessary getter/setter methods for member variables if the class' interface permits setting them in the constructor.
+* Avoid unnecessary getter/setter methods.
 * Avoid computationally intensive work inside constructors, or consider adding an initialization method if absolutely necessary.
 * Prefer to pass constructor parameters by value and use std::move with initializer lists.
 * Single parameter constructors should be marked explicit.